jcyk/XAMR/README.md

 ## Train New Parsers

 ### Data Preparation
-follow the instructions in the readme in the `xlamr` folder, or directly download it from [Google Dirve]().
+follow the instructions in the readme in the `xlamr` folder.

 ### Training